Iolaus: Legacy

-The Theban gymnasium was named after Iolaus and the Iolaia or Iolaea (Ιολάεια), an athletic festival consisting of gymnastic and equestrian events, was held yearly in Thebes in his honor.
+The Theban gymnasium was named after Iolaus because it was next to his tomb and the Heracleia, an annual festival in honor of Heracles, was held there, hence also known as Iolaeia, Iolaia or Iolaea (Ιολάεια), an athletic festival consisting of gymnastic and equestrian events.
 The victors at the Iolaea were crowned with garlands of myrtle.

 A genus of Lycaenid butterfly has been named after him.

 An exoplanet around star HAT-P-42 (now named Lerna) is named after him as part of the IAU's NameExoWorlds project.